 3) Indiana Jones and the Temple of Doom

--emulating merchandising blitz that failed as miserably as the movie did (you've probably read online about the insane coloring and activity books which faithfully recreate the violence and general strangeness of the film for kids).
-One spin-off project that was a rousing success however was Marvel's comic adaptation.
-Written by Ralph Macchio -- the longtime Marvel writer, not the Karate Kid -- and featuring jaw-dropping art from Bill Sienkiewicz, the book is a textually dense work that does the impossible: it succeeds at clarifying the complex story in a way that Lynch could never quite convey on screen.
+?David Lynch’s film adaptation of Frank Herbert’s seminal sci-fi novel Dune is a flawed masterpiece that alternates wildly between being batshit crazy and visually stunning.
+The movie’s production and release woes have been well documented, but suffice to say that it is a divisive release that continues to inspire debate.
+When Dune was released into theaters, it was accompanied by a Star Wars-emulating merchandising blitz that failed as miserably as the movie did (you’ve probably read online about the insane coloring and activity books which faithfully recreate the violence and general strangeness of the film for kids).
+One spin-off project that was a rousing success however was Marvel’s comic adaptation.
+Written by Ralph Macchio — the longtime Marvel writer, not the Karate Kid — and featuring jaw-dropping art from Bill Sienkiewicz, the book is a textually dense work that does the impossible: it succeeds at clarifying the complex story in a way that Lynch could never quite convey on screen.
 Oh yeah, and it has plenty of Lynchian insanity of its own as well.
 For example:

 And one of my favorite comic strip panels ever: